rambkk/rambkk/README.md

 Recently added:
 ```
+sum of Array - techniques for making sums of corresponding items in arrays
 normalising names
 PHP utility - array_reduce_JS (array_reduce with key)
 PHP findIndex - a PHP - javascript like findIndex function